VIAME/VIAME/README.md

 Or alternatively by building it in Visual Studio or your compiler of choice on Windows.
 The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know where it was, in which case running just 'make' might be more helpful.
-For Windows, currently VS2013 thru VS2017 is supported.
+For Windows, currently VS2013 thru VS2015 (with only early versions of 2017, not latest) are supported.
 If using CUDA, version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
 On Windows it can also be beneficial to use Anaconda to get multiple python packages.
 Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency (such